Gilbert O'Sullivan: Career

-His first single was "Disappear", produced by Mike Smith and released in November 1967 credited to the mononym 'Gilbert'.
-It failed to chart, as did his second single "What Can I Do", released in April 1968.
-A switch to the Irish record label Major Minor in 1969 yielded a third single "Mr. Moody's Garden", again unsuccessful.
+O'Sullivan's first single was "Disappear", produced by Smith and released in November 1967, credited to the mononym "Gilbert".
+It failed to chart, as did his second single, "What Can I Do", released in April 1968.
+A switch to the Irish record label Major Minor Records, in 1969, yielded a third single, "Mr. Moody's Garden", which was again unsuccessful.
 O'Sullivan then sent some demo tapes to Gordon Mills, the manager of Tom Jones and Engelbert Humperdinck, whereupon O'Sullivan was signed to Mills' newly founded label, MAM Records.
-Mills reportedly hated O'Sullivan's self-created image, but O'Sullivan insisted on using it initially.
-O'Sullivan's unique signature look garnered much attention, and often saw him compared to the Bisto Kids.
+Mills did not agree with O'Sullivan's self-created image, but O'Sullivan initially insisted on using it.
+O'Sullivan's signature look garnered much attention and often saw him compared to the Bisto Kids.
 O'Sullivan explained his thinking behind his appearance in a 1971 interview: "My mother probably doesn't like Neil Young because she hates the way he looks, his hair and everything.
 If you can get them interested in the way you look then they tend to like the music.
 The thing which I'm trying to create is of the thirties; Keaton and Chaplin."

 Early success

 At the end of 1970, O'Sullivan achieved his first UK top 10 hit with "Nothing Rhymed", which also reached number one in the Netherlands, where it earned O'Sullivan his first gold disc.
-Over 1971, O'Sullivan scored hits with "Underneath The Blanket Go" (which also reached number one in the Netherlands), "We Will" and "No Matter How I Try", the latter being named "Best Ballad or Romantic Song" at the 17th Ivor Novello Awards in 1972.
+Over 1971, O'Sullivan had hits with "Underneath The Blanket Go" (which also reached number one in the Netherlands), "We Will" and "No Matter How I Try", the latter being named "Best Ballad or Romantic Song" at the 17th Ivor Novello Awards in 1972.
 O'Sullivan released his debut album, Himself, in August 1971.
 It received a warm critical reception, with O'Sullivan's observational and conversational style of songwriting garnering comparisons to Paul McCartney and Randy Newman.
-O'Sullivan opted not to tour in promotion of the album, but did however make a number of appearances on British television during 1971, most notably recording an edition of BBC In Concert broadcast 18 December 1971.
+O'Sullivan opted not to tour in promotion of the album, but did however make a number of appearances on British television during 1971, most notably recording an edition of the BBC's In Concert broadcast on 18 December 1971.